parsiya/parsiya.net/content/page/CheatSheet.markdown

 * https://support.portswigger.net/customer/portal/questions/16802069-text-highlighted-in-black

-### Using iptables to Proxy Android App with Burp
+### Using iptables to Proxy Android Apps with Burp
-Technically this works with any proxy.
+Technically this works with any proxy but I use Burp.

-1. Add Burp's certificate to the device.
+1. Add Burp's CA certificate to the device.
 2. If there's certificate pinning, bypass it.
 3. Enable [invisible proxying][invisible-proxy] for the target listener.
 4. Root the device, iptables commands need root.